agileactors/training-creator-tool/README.md

 MacOS and WSL users who might also encounter some errors, check [node-gyp](https://github.com/nodejs/node-gyp) for more info.
 We recommend using the latest stable node version.

 ### Deployment
-Whenever one or more files of the directory `content/versions` has changed and been pushed to master, the deployment process will be triggered.
+Whenever one or more files of the directory `content/trainings` has changed and been pushed to master, the deployment process will be triggered.

-If the `__core__.md` file has been changed, then all the projects will be redeployed.
+If the any file outside the directory `content/trainings` has been changed, then all the projects will be redeployed.

-If the `__core__.md` file has not been changed, then only the projects whose version file has been changed will be redeployed.
+The action `Deploy All Trainings` can be manually triggered and it will deploy all the projects

 You can access the production application
 Admin: [https://aa-trainings.netlify.app/admin/](https://aa-trainings.netlify.app/admin/)